 We will never sell or rent information about you to third parties.
 And we will not share your contact information with a third party unless they are involved in providing you with services that you asked for, or unless we are required to do so by law, for example, by a court order.

-We collect personal information on behalf of other organizations, who hire us to carry out evaluations.
-We provide reports to those organizations that combine information about many people.
-We do not provide individual information that could be used to identify you, except for open-ended comments that you choose to share with those organizations (with your consent).
-Those organizations are responsible for managing anonymous information in a way that is respectful of the community.
-See their privacy policies for details.
+We collect personal information on behalf of other evaluators and organizations who subscribe to SIS.
+We provide reports to subscribers that combine information about many people.
+Generally, we do not provide individual information that could be used to identify you, except for open-ended comments that you choose to share with those evaluators or organizations (with your consent).
+However, subscribers may request access to survey responses for detailed data analyses, or if they decide to end their subscription to SIS.
+In that case, they are responsible for managing anonymous information in a way that is respectful of the community.
+You can refer to their privacy policies for details.

 We provide access to data analysts to produce reports on the effectiveness and activities of service organizations.
 We do not share your name or contact information with analysts, and we hide information that could be used to identify you.

-Personal information collected from SIS is protected by many security procedures, which we will share on request.
+Personal information collected from SIS is encrypted and protected by many security procedures, which we will share on request.
 For example, only screened and trained analysts may access individual information, and individual responses are not linked to names or contact information.
-Personal information is encrypted and accessible to analysts only through a secured desktop computer.

-There is one other way that people could get access to your personal information.
-If you decide to email your own survey responses to yourself, that information may be accessed by someone who can read your email messages.
+There is always a risk that that people could get access to your personal information.
+For example, if you decide to email your own survey responses to yourself, that information may be accessed by someone who can read your email messages.
 You can choose not to email your survey responses to yourself.